Iman-fatima-lgtm/dental-disease-detection/README.md

-# 🧠 Brain Tumor Detection using YOLOv8
+# 🦷 Dental Disease Detection using YOLOv8

-This project implements a **Brain Tumor Detection System** using **YOLOv8**, a deep learning-based object detection model.
-The system is built and tested in **Google Colab** and utilizes **MRI scans** to detect and localize tumors in real time.
-It’s designed as an assistive tool for medical professionals to improve diagnostic accuracy and speed.
+This project implements a **Dental Disease Detection System** using **YOLOv8**, a state-of-the-art object detection model.
+It is developed in **Google Colab** and detects dental abnormalities or diseases from intraoral or panoramic dental images.
+The goal is to assist dentists and radiologists in identifying issues such as cavities, plaque, root infections, and more through real-time AI-driven image analysis.

 ---

-## 🚀 Project Summary
+## 📄 Project Summary

-Brain tumors are a critical health threat requiring timely and accurate diagnosis.
-Manual inspection of MRI images is time-consuming, subjective, and error-prone.
-This project addresses those limitations by applying YOLOv8 to automatically detect tumor regions in brain MRI scans, using a fast and accurate computer vision pipeline.
+Manual diagnosis of dental diseases through X-rays or oral imagery is time-consuming, prone to error, and heavily reliant on expert knowledge.
+This system leverages **YOLOv8** to automate the detection of dental anomalies in a fast, accurate, and consistent manner.

-The system is accessible via a **Gradio web interface**, allowing users to upload an image and receive annotated predictions with tumor bounding boxes.
+The system is deployed using **Gradio**, enabling users to upload dental images via a browser and receive annotated output images showing detected disease regions.

 ---

-## 🧠 Project Goals
+## 🎯 Objectives

-- Automate brain tumor detection using MRI images
+- Automate detection of dental diseases from images
-- Achieve real-time inference with YOLOv8
+- Provide bounding box predictions for common dental issues
-- Design a user-friendly interface using Gradio
+- Deliver real-time detection via a lightweight Gradio app
-- Improve detection accuracy while reducing false negatives
-- Enable accessibility for low-resource settings
+- Improve diagnostic support in dental clinics and academic settings

 ---

-## 📁 Dataset Format
+## 📁 Dataset Structure

-Dataset is expected in **YOLOv8-compatible format**:
+The dataset should follow YOLOv8's expected format:

 data/
 ├── images/